patrick-miller/PISA-graphics/README.md

 PISA_graphics
 =============

-Graphics for useR! - PISA
+Graphics for use!R - PISA

 After going through the datasets provided by PISA, these are the findings that I found most interesting: